Vaibhav256/Cybersecurity_Tools/email-scraper/README.md

 1. Open the directory:

 	cd /path to/email-scraper

+2. Run the Tool:

 	python email_scraper.py

-2. Enter the Full URL like https://google.com
+3. Enter the Full URL like: https://google.com

-3. Scraped emails will be printed..
+4. Scraped emails will be printed..